Density version of the Ramsey problem and the directed Ramsey problem: The case

-\begin{proof} First we prove (i).
+\begin{proof}[Proof of Theorem \ref{fo2} (i)] First we prove $f(n,m)= n- \left\lfloor\frac{m}{2}\right\rfloor$.
 Consider those edges which are colored with precisely one color.
 Assume that the color red is assigned to at least as many edges as the color blue.
 Thus there are at most $ \left\lfloor \frac{m}{2}\right\rfloor$ blue edges.
 Delete a minimal covering (vertex) set of the blue edges.
 The remaining vertex set induces a graph where the color red is assigned to every edge.
 On the other hand, if both the blue and the red edge set is independent, equality holds.

 Next, we prove that $F(n,m)\leq n- \left\lfloor \frac{m}{3}\right\rfloor$ by a construction.
 Take $ \left\lfloor \frac{m}{3}\right\rfloor$ disjoint triangles, and orient round the edges in each triangle.
 Let all the edges between different triangles be bi-oriented edges.
-Clearly, at most two vertices can be chosen from each triangle to get a transitive tournament from this digraph, thus we are done. \\ On the other hand, this bound turns out to be sharp.
-Let $H$ be the simple graph constructed from $G$ by deleting the bi-oriented edges, and omitting the orientations of the remaining oriented edges and the isolated vertices.
+Clearly, at most is sharp.
+Indeed, let $H$ be the simple graph constructed from $G$ by deleting the bi-oriented edges, and omitting the orientations of the remaining oriented edges and the isolated vertices.
 Let $0<d_1\leq \ldots...\leq d_s$ be the degree sequence of $H$.
-We can obtain a subgraph $H'$ on at least $\sum_{i=1}^s \frac{2}{d_i+1}$ nodes which do not span cycles.
+We can obtain a subgraph $H'$ on at least $\sum_{i=1}^s \frac{2}{d_i+1}$ nodes which do not span cycles, according to Lemma \ref{csiki}.
 Consider the directed subgraph of $G$ restricted to the vertex set corresponding to the vertex set of $H'$.
 Since $H'$ was a forest, the graph obtained from $G$ by deleting the bi-oriented edges and restricted to the vertex set of $H'$ has a topological ordering.
 This provides a transitive subtournament of $G$ on $\left\lceil\sum_{i=1}^s \frac{2}{d_i+1}\right\rceil$ nodes.
 Hence Lemma \ref{csoki} completes the proof. \end{proof}

 \begin{lemma} Let $G$ be a simple graph with degree sequence $0<d_1\leq \ldots\leq d_s$.

 If $G$ has $m$ edges and $s\leq n$, then

 \end{lemma}